UKHomeOffice/save-return-api/README.md

 ## Database connection
 This repo uses ms-schema as default to connect to postgres.
 You could supply a different dependency to connect to a DB if you wanted to using the `MIGRATIONS_REPO` environmental variable.
 Ms-schema uses knex which, if NODE_ENV is not set, will try to connect to a localhost instance of postgres.
 If it is set, it will try to use the below environmental variables `DB_HOST` etc... to connect to a formal DB using the proper credentials.

+## Expanding the database with external schemas
+We now have the ability to dynamically create models, controllers and routes based on external schemas.

+To do this, you will first need to add some small configuration to the schema you wish to pull in.
+Open the schema (eg. asc-schema) and add the following properties to the config.js

+  schemaName: 'asc-schema', //Or whatever the schema name is
+  models: [
+    //This is an array stating the entities you wish to create {
+      // A unique string which will be used for the DB table
+      tableName: 'candidateapplications',
+      // The fields we are allowed to return from the database
+      // Useful to exclude certain sensitive information such as passwords etc
+      selectableProps: [
+        'id',
+        'email',
+        'nino',
+        'recruitmenttype',
+        'created_at',
+        'updated_at'
+      ]
+    }
+  ]

+Now back in the save-return-api you will need to tell the API to pull in this schema.
+To do this, set an ADDITIONAL_SCHEMA environent variable to the name of the schema npm package you would like to pull in (for example, ms-schema or asc-schema)

+You can then run npm run build which will check for this env var and npm install the appropriate package - Note that this will change your package.json and package.lock, so ensure you npm uninstall before commiting any changes!

+You can then run the API using the normal npm run start.
+As part of the index.js, the API will dynamically create endpoints according to the info supplied in the schema config.

+You should then be able to access the following endpoints:

+  Create a new entity based on the req.body
+  POST http(s)://<api>:<port>/<entityname>/create

+  Get an entity based on its id
+  GET http(s)://<api>:<port>/<entityname>/<id>

+  Query for entites based on the field name and value GET http(s)://<api>:<port>/<entityname>/<fieldname>/<value>

+This potentially means we can remove the ms-schema dependency and have a dynamic schema instead.

 ## Env Vars
 You can set the following to specific how you want your results to look:
 - `SERVICE_TYPE` - This specifies what service you are using the lookup UI for.
 The default is for the modern slavery service.
 But additional templates could be created which this drives.